opensrp/opensrp-client-native-form/README.md

 3. Both Cord Prolapse and Abnormal Presentation checked or just Prolonged Obstructed Labour is checked

 The implementation introduces a new field `ex-checkbox` which contains the complex checkbox expression, the example for the above 3 conditions is as below.
-The relevant keys of the multi select checkbox are specified as arrays wrapped with an object key of either `and` or `or` or `both` to be used for simple boolean logic processing.
+The relevant keys of the multi-select checkbox are specified as arrays wrapped with an object key of either `and` or `or` or `both` to be used for simple boolean logic processing.

 ```
 ,